 ~ Daughter Mary (Minerd) Holub Roebuck ~

-The couple produced a son, Robert Eugene Holub.
+The couple produced one known son, Robert Eugene Holub.

 Mary was a member of the Ladies Auxiliary of the Dunbar Volunteer Fire Company, the Franklin Quilters of Dunbar and the Franklin United Methodist Church.